-- (g) recognition of the European protection order would contravene the ne bis in idem principle; - (h) under the law of the executing State, the person causing danger cannot, because of his age, be held criminally responsible for the act or behaviour in relation to which the protection measure has been adopted; - (i) the protection measure relates to a criminal offence which under the law of the executing State is regarded as having been committed wholly or for a major or essential part within its territory. - 3.
+- (h) under the law of the executing State, the person causing danger cannot, because of his age, be held criminally responsible for the act or behaviour in relation to which the protection measure has been adopted; - (i) the protection measure relates to a criminal offence which under the law of the executing State is regarded as having been committed wholly or for a major or essential part within its territory. - 2.
 Where the competent authority of the executing State refuses to recognize a European protection order in application of one of the above grounds, it shall: - (a) inform the issuing State and the protected person without undue delay of this refusal and of its motivation; - (b) where appropriate, inform the protected person about the possibility of requesting the adoption of a protection measure according to its national law; - (c) where applicable, inform the protected person about legal remedies available under its national law against its decision.